 CRS Rice Bowl is not only about collecting money in a cardboard box.
 It is a symbolic box full of hope, prayers and opportunities to deepen our faith as One ‘Ohana.

-As we prepare for the Lenten season, we are called to encounter Jesus through our brothers and sisters, especially those most in need.
+Lent is a time when we are called to encounter Jesus through our brothers and sisters, especially those most in need.

 Jesus made that clear from the way he lived, the message he preached.
 Pope Francis makes that clear by his own daily example.
 And we have a host of holy men and women who have come before us, who have gone to the margins of society so that every member of our human family might know the love of God.